AdobeDocs/platform-learn.en/help/tutorial-website-implementation/target.md

 At the end of this lesson, you will be able to:

-* Add the pre-hiding snippet used to manage flicker when using Target with asynchronous tags embed codes
+* Add the pre-hiding snippet used to manage flicker when using Target with asynchronous tag embed codes
 * Add the Target v2 extension
 * Fire the page load request (formerly called the "global mbox")
 * Add parameters to the page load request